VUIIS/dax/docs/installing_dax_in_a_virtual_environment.rst

 Install DAX
 -----------

-Once the virtual environment with Python3.6 is created, dax can be installed by using
+Once the virtual environment with Python 3 is created, dax can be installed by using

 ::